Perverting the Power Vertical: Politics and Aesthetics i̶n̶ ̶t̶h̶e̶ ̶G̶l̶o̶b̶a̶l̶ ̶E̶a̶s̶t̶

-PPV is a restless but rooted seminar and event platform convened by Maria Mileeva, Michał Murawski and Denis Maksimov.
+PPV is a restless but rooted seminar and event platform convened in 2018 by Maria Mileeva, Michał Murawski and Denis Maksimov.

 This theme is taken from the name of a 2011 movie about MMM Global, a bank and pyramid scheme established in 1990 by financier and fraudster Sergei Mavrodi (1932-2018), also said to be responsible for the Bitcoin surge of 2018.